Quantum Fantay, Belgium

 Facebook

-Latest album: Agenda 21 (2022)
+Latest: Agenda 21 (2022)

 Another group that I thought was long gone.
 They reformed recently without twin brother bassist Troy.